relay-tools/react-relay-network-modern/README.md

 ![FlowType compatible](https://img.shields.io/badge/flowtype-compatible-brightgreen.svg)

-The `ReactRelayNetworkModern` is a [Network Layer for Relay Modern](https://facebook.github.io/relay/docs/network-layer.html) with various middlewares which can manipulate requests/responses on the fly (change auth headers, request url or perform some fallback if request fails), batch several relay request by timeout into one http request.
+The `ReactRelayNetworkModern` is a [Network Layer for Relay Modern](https://facebook.github.io/relay/docs/network-layer.html) with various middlewares which can manipulate requests/responses on the fly (change auth headers, request url or perform some fallback if request fails), batch several relay request by timeout into one http request, cache queries.

+Network Layer for Relay Classic can be found [here](https://github.com/nodkz/react-relay-network-layer).

 `ReactRelayNetworkModern` can be used in browser, react-native or node server for rendering.
 Under the hood this module uses global `fetch` method.
 So if your client is too old, please import explicitly proper polyfill to your code (eg. `whatwg-fetch`, `node-fetch` or `fetch-everywhere`).